joedolson/my-calendar/src/readme.txt

 = 3.5.12 =

 * Add: Function that converts from a My Calendar approval status to the equivalent post status.
 * Bug fix: If location name controls in place, do not show on location edit screen.
+Props @jacquebert.
 * Change: Simplify My Calendar's admin notice function and support all standard notice types.

 = 3.5.11 =